signalfx/lambda-csharp/README.md

 ## (Optional) Step 5: Send custom metrics from the Lambda function

-1. Review the following example to understand how to custom metrics from a defined Lambda handler when the Lambda context object is available:
+1. Review the following example to understand how to send custom metrics from a defined Lambda handler when the Lambda context object is available:

     ```cs
     using com.signalfuse.metrics.protobuf;